 BAHA will appoint 1 member of its executive committee to act as a Case Manager for the season.
-The case manager will receive all the complaints and will act as the main line of contact between complainants, person(s) complained of, and the Association.
+The case manager will be the main contact complaints reach the point that the board discipline committee must host disciplinary meetings with any parties involved in a complaint.
+The Case Manager act as the main point of contact between complainants, person(s) complained of, and the Association.